Vineetha04/DA-Insurance-Renewal-Loss/README.md

 # TASK SPLITUP

-Module 1:Collection of datasets.(Done by Shanmuga Dhivya,Vineetha,Yuvaraj)
+Module 1:Collection of datasets.(Done by Vineetha,Yuvaraj)

 Module 2:Data extraction & cleaning.(Done by Shanmuga Dhivya)

-Module 3:Data Manipulation and predictions of K-Means/ linear regression,decision tree.(Done by vineetha,Yuvaraj)
+Module 3:Data Manipulation and predictions of K-Means/ linear regression,decision tree.(Done by Yuvaraj,shanmuga Dhivya,Vineetha)

 Module 4:Generating the report by using Tableau.(Done by vineetha)